Screenwriting is a notoriously difficult profession. It’s not only challenging to write a good screenplay, but it’s even more difficult to sell one.

-Logos can be useful for identifying the writer in Hollywood networking situations, but more importantly, they look beautiful on the title page.
-It’s true that many companies charge a fee for special logos, but there are also free templates available online.
+Logos can help identify the writer in Hollywood networking situations, but more importantly, they look beautiful on the title page.

 How Do You Watermark A Script?

-The main purpose of this is to make sure that you can find your script later on without having to search through countless files for it.
+The primary purpose of this is to make sure that you can find your script later without searching through countless files.

 Then, when they are done working on it, they should go through the process of